Anti-spam techniques: Rule-based filtering

 Content filtering techniques rely on the specification of lists of words or regular expressions disallowed in mail messages.
 Thus, if a site receives spam advertising "herbal Viagra", the administrator might place this phrase in the filter configuration.
 The mail server would then reject any message containing the phrase.
+This could lead to real accounts being blocked from emailing mistakenly if the words or phrases that are restricted are fairly common.
+Many spammers may purposefully misspell words to get around this, along with some having different native languages that could result in spelling errors.
+This leads to alternative spellings of blocked words also being added to the list to better defend against spam.